 International Classification of Diseases (ICD) codes are alphanumeric designations that providers assign to every medical diagnosis and description of symptoms for patients.
-ICD-10 is the 10th updated edition of these codes, which will replace the United States’ current ICD-9 system.
+ICD-10 is the 10th updated edition of these codes and replaced the United States’ ICD-9 system.

-There are multiple reasons for the change to ICD-10.
-The United States is the only country that currently is still using ICD-9, and the switch to ICD-10 will allow us to compare our healthcare data more accurately with other countries.
-ICD-10’s more expansive system will also help us better track data to measure the quality and safety of care, process claims for reimbursement, and improve clinical, financial and administrative performance.
+There are multiple reasons for the update.
+The United States is the only country still using ICD-9, and upgrading to ICD-10 allows us to compare our healthcare data more accurately with other countries.
+The ICD-10 system provides more efficient data tracking to measure the quality and safety of care, faster claim reimbursement processing, and improved clinical, financial, and administrative performance.

-The Department of Health and Humans Services has announced the compliance deadline is October 1, 2015.
+The Department of Health and Humans Services announced the compliance deadline was October 1, 2015.

 HIPAA mandates that all insurance plans in the United States make the transition to ICD-10.

-Training needs will vary for different organizations.
-For example, physician practice coders will need to learn ICD-10 diagnosis coding only, while hospital coders will need to learn both ICD-10 diagnosis and ICD-10 inpatient procedure coding.
-You and your staff should take advantage of specialty-specific ICD-10 training offered by societies and other professional organizations.
+Training needs vary for different organizations.
+For example, physician practice coders only need to learn ICD-10 diagnosis coding, while hospital coders need to learn the diagnosis and inpatient procedure coding.
+CMS and coding associations such as AAPC have resources to help providers transition to ICD-10 with new tools, information, and training opportunities.

 Have further questions about ICD-10?
 Contact the medical software experts at American Medical Software.